Selling a Flat Above Commercial Premises?

 Other useful resources

-Explains the stages involved in an auction sale.
+• Guide to selling a house by auction - explains the stages involved in an auction sale.
 With information about auction sale costs, timescales and the process for selling at auction.

-When selling a property in need of improvement, should I spend money on refurbishment works?
+• Carry out improvements before selling? - when selling a property in need of improvement, should I spend money on refurbishment works?
 Or leave the property as is, and let the new owner take care of improvements?

 More auction help